top of page

 There is no typical profile of executive functioning challenges.
 Some people may experience mild executive functioning impairment, such as having challenges in a single area of executive functioning such as working memory.
 Others may experience problems across multiple domains and experience significant impacts.

 It doesn’t mean they have to stay that way though.
-Navigating neurodivergence with executive functioning skills challenges can be difficult, but once you identify where the challenges originate, it suddenly becomes possible to find strategies for overcoming the challenges and improving your quality of life.
+Navigating neurodivergence with executive functioning skills challenges can be difficult, but once you identify exactly where the challenges originate, it suddenly becomes possible to find strategies for overcoming the challenges and improving your quality of life.

 In this blog post, I'll define 11 executive functioning skills, describe what each are responsible for, and give specific examples of what it looks like when someone struggles with these skills.
 Hopefully, this will help you pinpoint where your challenges originate so you can find solutions that help you thrive!